versatica/rtp.js/README.md

 [![][npm-shield-rtp.js]][npm-rtp.js]
 [![][github-actions-shield-rtp.js]][github-actions-rtp.js]

-RTP stack for Node.js.
-Why not?
+RTP stack for Node and browser written in TypeScript.

 **rtp.js** provides with an API to generate, parse, modify, inspect RTP and RTCP packets.